-Collecting performance metrics, I needed a way to compare before/after numbers from optimizations into some meaningful value that would impress the brass.
+Collecting performance metrics, I needed a way to compare optimization before/after numbers into some meaningful value that would impress the brass.

 I don’t recall where I found these except that my Google-fu shone a light to help me get to the formulae below.
 I’ve had them in my notes at work for ages and today I thought to add them here for reference.